karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserHasPermissionGroupApiInterface/deleteUserHasPermissionGroupByPermissionGroupIds.md

-UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByPermissionGroupIds — Deletes the userHasPermissionGroup rows identified by the given permission_group_permission_group_ids.
+UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByPermissionGroupIds — Deletes the user has permission group rows identified by the given permission_group_ids.